awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 **Registration and renewal period**
 One year\.
 **Restrictions**
 Only second\-level domains are available for the \.za extension\.
-Amazon Route 53 supports the second\-level domain \.co\.za\.
+Route 53 supports the second\-level domain \.co\.za\.
 Open to the public, with some restrictions:

 + Registration is open to identifiable legal entities \(individuals and legal persons\)\.